"Very Resistant" Monterrey Oak

 Further clarification on this by the Texas Forest Service (and many other issues) is still needed.

-Dr. David Appel is one of the most prolific contributors to the cadre of oak wilt research for over the last two decades.
+Dr. David Appel is one of the most prolific contributors to the cadre of oak wilt research for over the last three decades.
 In 1994 he did a great service to the Californian community by measuring the impact of oak wilt by means of an assay of sprouts upon 11 of the most common oaks that inhabit California proper for just under 3 months of observation.
 What in my assessment is the most succinct concluding remark found within his study?

 “None of the California Quercus spp. tested in this project exhibited any unusual immunity or resistance to the oak wilt pathogen.
 It is likely that an introduction of C. fagacearum into certain California woodlands would lead to significant losses, especially in areas where deciduous red oaks are intermixed with [Cali] live oaks; examples of such stands are common (9, 16).”